structurizr/structurizr.github.io/cli/installation.md

 ./gradlew
 ```

-If succesful, The `build/distributions` directory will contain a `.zip` file, with which you can:
+If successful, The `build/distributions` directory will contain a `.zip` file, with which you can:

 1. Unzip into a directory of your choice.
 2. Add the directory to your operating system's path (optional).